nrfconnect/sdk-nrf/doc/nrf/ug_pelion.rst

 ==========================================

 For details about provisioning the device with update resources, see the `Device Management Update`_ guide in the Pelion documentation.
+You can also use the `Pelion manifest tool`_ to run the update process during development stage.
+See `Using the manifest tool`_ in the Pelion repository for details.

 .. note::
    Zephyr's port of Pelion might not support the most recent update client features.